 - No power switch

-Of all the features of an OBD2 extension cable, right angle connectors is one of the most convenient.
+Of all the OBD2 extension cables’ features, the right-angle connector is one of the most convenient.
 You’ll get them with this Ollgen 2-in-1 OBD2 extension cable.
 It pairs these connectors with a thin, flexible cable, making it a convenient addition to any vehicle.

-As to the specs, the Ollgen 2-in-1 has full passthrough on all 16 pins.
-It also supports all OBD2 protocols, so it will work in any vehicle with an OBD2 port.
-One thing to keep in mind: the connector can’t be flipped as easily as with other OBD2 cables.
-This can be inconvenient for some users, but is a relatively minor complaint on an overall effective cable.
+As to the specs, the Ollgen 2-in-1 has full pass-through on all 16 pins.
+It also supports all OBD2 protocols so that it will work in any vehicle with an OBD2 port.
+Keep in mind that the connector can’t be flipped as easily as with other OBD2 cables, which can be inconvenient for some users but is a relatively minor complaint on an overall useful cable.

 - Cable is flat and flexible